-The Government said it is still working on securing “new, comprehensive agreements on social security coordination, including reciprocal healthcare” with the nations previously covered by the old EHIC.
+Earlier this year, the Government said it is working on securing “new, comprehensive agreements on social security coordination, including reciprocal healthcare” with the nations previously covered by the old EHIC.

 We have launched a new Global Health Insurance Card (GHIC) 🇬🇧— Department of Health and Social Care (@DHSCgovuk) January 12, 2021

 This ensures UK residents can continue to access emergency care in the EU.

 EHIC and GHIC cards offer equivalent protection and you only need to apply for a GHIC when your EHIC expires.